Car Track Days

 ENGINE & FUEL SYSTEM

-It should be noted that an M.O T. certificate should not be taken as evidence of the general mechanical condition of the vehicle; however this should be brought with you to all track days.
+• It should be noted that an M.O.T certificate should not be taken as evidence of the general mechanical condition of the vehicle; however this should be brought with you to the Track Day.

 NOISE LIMITS

-Static noise limits will be applied in accordance with SCL circuit regulations and are as follows:
+Static noise limits will be applied in accordance with our circuit regulations and are as follows:

 SCL operates three drive by noise meters at strategic points around the circuit.
 The drive by noise level is 102dB.
 Each noise meter is fitted with remote cameras to capture offending vehicles.

 Offending vehicles will not be allowed to continue unless modification is made to the exhaust system to bring in line with the regulations.
-Should your vehicle fail the static noise test and you are excluded from further participation, you will not receive a refund or transfer.
+Should your vehicle fail the static noise test and you are excluded from further participation, we will not permit the Track Day to be re-booked, nor shall we provide any refund.

 If you believe that your vehicle may exceed the above limits then please request a noise test prior to going out on circuit.